Go to...

 Programs, initiatives and opportunities are focused on honouring Black students’ experiences and strengths and ensuring their needs are met.

-Graduation Coaches for Black Students, for-profit and not-for-profit organizations provide one-of-kind experiential learning opportunities to secondary students and introduce them to a variety of professional pathways.
-This program supports students in their development of social and professional networks, transferable skills and in the long-term increase the number of individuals identifying as Black in careers in which they may be underrepresented.
+Led by our Graduation Coaches for Black Students, the Black Student Summer Leadership Program provides one-of-kind experiential learning opportunities to secondary students and introduces them to a variety of professional pathways.
+Students receive mentorship and training and are paired with a for-profit or not-for-profit organization that matches their area of passion.
+This program supports students in their development of social and professional networks, transferable skills and in the long-term aims to support the increase of the number of individuals identifying as Black in careers in which they may be underrepresented.
 Students enrolled in the Black Student Summer Leadership Program are paid for their contributions.

 Students develop their competencies as leaders in community-based research projects and become agents of social change.
 In this space students are honoured as they share their experiences navigating the school system and their community.
 In addition, students engage in reflection and conversations to develop their critical consciousness to recognize systemic barriers and forms of oppression.